polterguy/phosphorusfive-dox/chapter-11.md

 You could also name your Active Events **[What is the number of $ I would get, for 57€ ...?]**, but I wouldn't recommend it.
 First of all, if the consumer of your Active Event forgets to add as much as the space " " between the last EURO sign, and the "..." parts, his invocation would not invoke your event.

 You could also supply special characters in your event names, making it extremely difficult for others to invoke them.
-Examples includes carriage returns,"", Japanese characters, Greek letters, TAB, ASCII+7, etc. I wouldn't claim doing such a thing would never be wise - For instance, using Japanese characters as event names, or Greek letters for that matter, could probably sometimes provide good contextual meaning.
+Examples includes carriage returns,"", Japanese characters, Greek letters, TAB, ASCII+7, etc. I wouldn't claim doing such a thing would never be wise - For instance, using Japanese or Chinese characters as event names, or Greek letters for that matter, could probably sometimes provide good contextual meaning.
 I am simply saying; *be careful!*

 Active Events are carefully created to facilitate for *more* contextual meaning, and *improved* understanding of your systems.
-Not to set a new world record in *"obfuscated coding olympics"* - Although, you'd probably easily win such a contest, if you tried attending it with Hyperlambda.
+Not to set a new world record in obfuscated coding olympics - Although, you'd probably easily win such a contest, if you tried attending it with Hyperlambda.
 For instance, this is perfectly valid Hyperlambda, and creates an Active Event named **[]**, taking a **[∂]** argument - Which of course makes no sense at all.

 ```
 create-event: